 Firstly, I’m not a super budget traveller, and that’s not really who this blog is for.
-Working, couch surfing, hitchhiking, or limiting myself to free activities.
-None of that sounds enjoyable when on a trip, so I make sure I budget enough money to have a comfortable trip and avoid all that.
+When I’m travelling I don’t want to work, couch surf, hitchhike, or limit myself to free activities.
+None of that sounds enjoyable on a trip, so I make sure I budget enough money to avoid it.

 Secondly, I like to set a buffer.
-If I think I’ll need £30 a day to comfortably visit a location, I’ll budget myself £35 or £40.
+If I think I’ll need £40 a day to comfortably visit a location, I’ll budget myself £50.
 Most likely something will pop up and the extra funds come in handy.
-But if that doesn’t happen, then the I just have some spare money at the end and get a head start on saving for the next.
+But if that doesn’t happen, then I just have some spare money at the end and get a head start on saving for the next.
 Win-win!

 I think that many websites are way too optimistic when it comes to budgets.
 Saying ‘You can travel the world for $30 a day!’ is just a cheap way to get views.
 Is it possible?
 Sure, but it’s not realistic for most people, and is certainly not what most people envision with the excitement of ‘travelling the world’.

-Basically, you’d be a travelling hobo.
+You’d basically be a travelling hobo.
 Nobody wants that.
-Just, try to give yourself a comfortable and generous budget for any trip you go on.
+Try to give yourself a comfortable and generous budget for any trip you go on.
 You’ll have a much better time!

 Well, if you insist!

 She was called Star, and she was the best.
 She was with me for most of my life, since I was about 3.
-Unfortunately she passed away in 2018, of old age.
-She was around 20 years old!
+Unfortunately she passed away in 2018 of old age (around 20 years old).

 She was fierce!
 When she was smaller, she would hang outside with us as we all played football or kirby.
 When dogs walked past, she’d charge them.
 We’d have to warn people, who were walking their big German Shepards or Rotwillers, to look out for this crazy cat!